fluree/docs.flur.ee/src/content/0.11.0/docs/query/analytical-query.md

 ### Where Clause
 We suggest reading the [Where Clause](#where-clause) section before reading the [Select or Select One Clauses](#select-or-select-one-clauses) section.
 The where clause is the first part of the query that is resolved.

 Where clauses are a collection of four-tuples.
 Each tuple is comprised of a source, subject, predicate, and object.
-Multiple four-tuples strung together allow us to finely filter data, and connect our Fluree to outside triple-store databases.
+Multiple four-tuples strung together allow us to finely filter data, and connect our Fluree to outside triple-store ledgers.

 Value | Description
 -- | --
 `source` | Optional source.
-If no source included, assume current version database.
+If no source included, assume current version ledger.
 See [Queries Across Sources](#queries-across-sources).
 `subject` | Reference to a subject.
 Can be an subject id, unique two-tuple, a variable (a string that begins with `?`), or null.
 `predicate` | Reference to a predicate.
 Can be either subject id, predicate name, or a variable (a string that begins with `?`).
 Reverse references are *NOT* supported.
 `object` | Reference to an object.
 Can be a value, subject id, unique two-tuple, a variable (a string that begins with `?`), or null.